mossbanay/Psychology-3-4/Glossary.md

 ##### Also known as commissurotomy

 A surgery in which the corpus callosum is severed, effectively seperating the two cerebral hemispheres.

+### Spreading activation

+Spreading activation (introduced by Collins and Loftus in 1975) suggests that activation of a single node in a semantic network increases the likelihood of neighbouring nodes also being activated.

 ### State of consciousness
 ##### See also consciousness